BlakeMasters/BlakeMasters/README.md

 - Hi, I’m Blake
-- I’m interested in robotics and autonomous engineering, and I am pursuing it as my degree at Cal Poly SLO.
+- I’m an engineering student at Cal Poly SLO.
-- I’m currently learning C++ and autocad while working on machining certifications.
-I am comfortable in Python, matlab, and solidworks.

 - Future aspirations: Build my own electric vehicle with autonomous capabilities.
 - 📫 How to reach me
       -I can be contacted through my linkedin link or email/phone on my resume.